flaubert-dev/really-simple-theme/readme.txt

 = Is Really Simple Free? =
 Yes.
 Really Simple is a free theme, and always will be a free theme.

+= How to adjust sidebar? =
+After updating WordPress 5.8, it is recommended to install the plugin: Classic Widgets.
+This plugin will improve the sidebar and prevent bugs.

 = What size featured image should i use? =
 It is recommended to use the sizes: 2048x1365 or 1920x1280.
 These are the ideal sizes for you to use and have a beautiful website on all devices.
 The image height must not be less than 1280px.

-= How do I get the same look as screenshot.png of Really Simple Theme? = After updating WordPress 5.8, it is recommended to install Classic Widgets so that the look is beautiful.
-You can find Classic Widgets by installing the plugin named: Classic Widgets.

 = Is Really Simple Theme compatible with AMP? =
 Yes.
 Really Simple Theme is 100% AMP compatible.

 = Do you offer support? =
-We offer vip support, read more in (https://profiles.wordpress.org/flauberthenriques/).
+We offer premium support, read more in (https://profiles.wordpress.org/flauberthenriques/).

 = Do you accept donations? =
 Yes.
 You can help us a lot by sending any amount to this paypal account: flaubinhoo@gmail.com

+= Does Really Simple Theme have an official repository on github? = Yes.
+Open source is here (https://github.com/Dev-Flaubert-Wordpress/really-simple-theme)

 == Copyright ==